Nagendra1997/mesibo-documentation/file-transfer.md

 Here are a brief set of steps you need to follow, for sending a file with mesibo on Android.
 We will go through each step, along with a code snippet that you can refer to as an example.
 You can refer the Sample App code on GitHub for a complete understanding.

 - For Android, you can refer to [MesiboFileTransferHelper.java](https://github.com/mesibo/messenger-app-android/blob/10f7174b13c53705a257342b4d95719ff401ae9e/app/src/main/java/org/mesibo/messenger/MesiboFileTransferHelper.java) and [SampleAPI.java](https://github.com/mesibo/messenger-app-android/blob/8f40a1005e131442240963ab168f7ce260b62dfa/app/src/main/java/org/mesibo/messenger/SampleAPI.java#L666)

-- Fo iOS, you can refer to [SampleAppFileTransferHandler.m](https://github.com/mesibo/messenger-app-ios/blob/e5af8db4061b54e135f82a2cc39549dae39494a1/MesiboApplication/SampleAppFileTransferHandler.m) and [SampleAPI.m](https://github.com/mesibo/messenger-app-ios/blob/f89f477c687a6143b643402c70f4d61623bf2369/MesiboApplication/SampleAPI.m)
+- For iOS, you can refer to [SampleAppFileTransferHandler.m](https://github.com/mesibo/messenger-app-ios/blob/e5af8db4061b54e135f82a2cc39549dae39494a1/MesiboApplication/SampleAppFileTransferHandler.m) and [SampleAPI.m](https://github.com/mesibo/messenger-app-ios/blob/f89f477c687a6143b643402c70f4d61623bf2369/MesiboApplication/SampleAPI.m)

+- For Javascript, you can refer to the sample code [mesibo-demo.js](https://github.com/mesibo/samples/blob/58b9cc3ef028f6641dc578a09c3aee37e3eaeec3/js/basic-demo/mesibo-demo.js)

 1. To send a file, create a file object using `getFileInstance`.
 To create the file instance pass the mode as upload and provide the path to your file.
 Then call `sendFile()`, to send the file to the recipient.